 - Housing for students.

-Alumni of the program can naturally proceed with their PhD studies in Saint Petersburg or elsewhere, or choose a career in the industry.
+Alumni of the programme can naturally proceed with their PhD studies in Saint Petersburg or elsewhere, or choose a career in the industry.
 In particular, the Chebyshev Laboratory has strong ties with leading Russian and European industrial and IT companies such as Gazprom Neft, Yandex and JetBrains.